simonehagey/orbdot/docs/source/getting_started.rst

     wasp12 = StarPlanet('settings_files/WASP-12_settings.json')

-That was easy!
-Now we have access to all of the attributes and methods that we need to study the orbital evolution of WASP-12 b.
-The most important :class:`~orbdot.star_planet.StarPlanet` attributes are listed below.
+Now, you have access to all the attributes and methods needed to study the orbital evolution of WASP-12 b.
+The most important :class:`~orbdot.star_planet.StarPlanet` attributes are listed below:

 .. list-table::
    :header-rows: 1